Other Policies on Promotion

 - The candidate is informed that the materials will be added.

-- The expanded dossier must be re-reviewed by all levels of reviewers.
+- The expanded dossier must be re-reviewed by all levels.

 - If the additional materials consist of factual information that might be deleterious to the candidate’s case, the candidate must be given the opportunity to add a response to the dossier.

 - If the dossier is under review by the Office of the Provost, a request to amend the dossier must be received by March 1, 2021, unless the request comes from the University Advisory Committee on P&T (Promotion and Tenure) or CS&P (Continuing Status and Promotion).
 After March 1, 2021, reassessments of dossiers will only be made for exceptional achievements and not for the acceptance of a single article or grant, especially if such work is already listed in candidates’ CVs as being under review.

 As required by UHAP, heads and deans will inform candidates in writing on their recommendation on renewals, promotions, tenure, or continuing status when recommendations are forwarded to the next level for review.
 Notifications note only the recommendation of the administrator (head, director or dean) and not of external reviewers or committees.

 The Provost decides whether an individual will be renewed, promoted, or granted tenure or continuing status.
 Upon receiving the notice that they will not be promoted and/or non-renewed, candidates may request the reasons for the decision.
 In the case of the nonrenewal of a tenure-eligible or continuing-status-eligible individual up for review in his/her mandatory year, a terminal contract will be offered for the next appointment period.